-Kristen Hughes is a Principal at Centerbridge where she focuses on investments in the healthcare sector.
-Since joining Centerbridge, Kristen has been involved in the firm’s investments in Civitas Solutions, Inc, a leading national provider of home- and community-based health and human services to must-serve individuals with intellectual, developmental, physical or behavioral disabilities and other special needs, Community Psychiatry, LLC, a multi-site provider of in-network, outpatient mental health services, Remedi SeniorCare, a provider of institutional pharmacy services to long-term care facilities, and American Renal Associates Holdings, Inc., multi-site dialysis PPM business throughout the U.S. Prior to joining Centerbridge, Ms. Hughes was an analyst in the Mergers and Acquisitions group of The Blackstone Group.
+Kristen Hughes is Managing Director at Centerbridge where she focuses on investments in the health care sector.
+Since joining Centerbridge, Kristen is involved in the firm’s investments in Sevita Health, Inc, a leading national provider of home- and community-based health and human services to individuals with intellectual, developmental, physical or behavioral disabilities and other special needs.
+She also works with Medical Solutions, a leader in placing quality travel nurses and other skilled healthcare professionals in contingent and permanent positions for health systems and Remedi SeniorCare, a provider of institutional pharmacy services to long-term care facilities.
+Additionally, Kristen has been involved with MindPath Health, LLC, a multi-site provider of in-network, outpatient mental health services, and American Renal Associates Holdings, Inc., multi-site dialysis PPM business throughout the U.S. Prior to joining Centerbridge, Ms. Hughes was an analyst in the Mergers and Acquisitions group of The Blackstone Group.
 She received a Bachelor of Science, summa cum laude, from the Wharton School of the University of Pennsylvania.

 Ryan Kitchell recently left Indiana University Health, the largest health system in Indiana with over $6 billion in revenue, where he served as President of IU Health's insurance division, EVP & CFO, and EVP & CAO leading finance, information services, human resources, communications, strategy, business development, marketing and government affairs for the system.
 Prior to Indiana University Health, Ryan served as State Public Finance Director and later Director of the Office of Management & Budget for Indiana Governor Mitch Daniels.
 Ryan also served in corporate treasury and controllership roles at Eli Lilly & Company and started his career at Prudential Capital Group.